Where is Nepal

 Summer is the hottest and another season suitable for an outing in Nepal.
 The summer in Nepal begins in May and lasts till August.
 The climate of northern Nepal in summer is cool and severe, whereas the mid-hill has a hot climate.
 On the other hand, the temperature is extremely hot in the lowland region.
 The average temperature of Nepal during the summer month is around 28-degree celsius.
 However, the temperature in mid-hill and Terai are higher than those of the Himalayas.
 Therefore, the summer in Nepal is hot and humid.

 In Nepal autumn starts with the end of the Monsoon and it ends with the beginning of winter from September to November.
 Autumn is the festival season in Nepal.
 Nepalese hold major festivals during this month such as Dashain, Tihar, and chats.
 The temperature is moderate with warmer days and cooler nights.
 Autumn is the best season for outdoor and adventurous activities in Nepal such as trekking, rafting, and wildlife jungle safari.

 Winter starts in November and lasts till February.
-Days in winter are dry days with a few or no rainfalls at all.
+Days in winter are dry days with few or no rainfalls at all.
 The winter in the Himalayan region is extreme as mid-hill experience such days sometimes.
-The days of Kathmandu valley in the winter season is 20 degree Celsius on sunny days where the night temperature falls below freezing.
+The days of Kathmandu valley in the winter season are 20 degrees Celsius on sunny days where the night temperature falls below freezing.
 The little rains in winter are due to Mediterranean activities.
 Also, the rain predicts the starting of winter as well as the ending of winter.
-Therefore, the winter rainfall in western Nepal has more rain than those of eastern Nepal.
+Therefore, the winter rainfall in western Nepal has more rain than those in eastern Nepal.